 Analytica offers all testing included in MPI's export requirements for mānuka honey - see below for further information, including accreditation details.
 We are the first laboratory to achieve full ISO 17025 and full RLP Approval for the MPI Mānuka honey tests.
 In order to be classified as either a monofloral mānuka or multifloral mānuka the honey must meet minimum levels for each of the chemical and DNA markers.

-Analytica is approved by MPI to offer MPI Manuka Chemical Marker a under its Limited Recognised Laboratory Programme.
-This means that results can be used in future to meet MPI's General Requirements for Export of honey.
+Analytica is approved by MPI to offer both the MPI Mānuka Chemical Marker and the DNA marker test under its Limited Recognised Laboratory Programme.
+Analytica also holds full ISO 17025 accreditation under IANZ for both the MPI Mānuka Chemical Marker and DNA marker tests.
+We are the first laboratory to achieve full ISO 17025 and full RLP Approval for the MPI Mānuka honey tests.
+This means that results can be used in future to meet MPI's General Requirements for Export (GREX) of honey.

 Please note that MPI's proposed General Requirements for Export (GREX) were finalised as a requirement in December 2017, and that they will apply to honey being exported but not to honey being traded within NZ.
 For up to date information regarding these export requirements, please refer to the MPI website.

 PRICING AND TURNAROUND TIME